ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/component-filter/index.md

     // filter with one string input value, you could just return the simple string
     // value here.
     getModelAsString?(model: any): string;

+    // If your filter uses asynchronous operations e.g. when loading values, implementing this method
+    // will allow developers to wait for the filter to be ready before performing further actions. whenReady?(callback: () => void): void;
 }
 ```